Hive Sync Energy Wall Charger 2 Review

 For British Gas electricity customers, Power+ mode is the standout commercial advantage.
 Switch it on in the Hive app with a compatible British Gas electricity tariff and a working smart meter in credit mode, and Hive automatically charges your EV when energy is cheapest and greenest, crediting 25% of the charging cost back to your energy bill each month.

 British Gas’s EV Power tariff runs at 9p per kWh overnight (midnight to 5am).
-At that rate, driving 9,000 miles per year costs an estimated £185 annually in Power+ mode.
-For comparison, public rapid charging currently averages around 81p per kWh.
+Hive’s own example puts the cost of driving 9,000 miles per year at an estimated £185 annually in Power+ mode, assuming off-peak charging on that tariff and around 3.3 miles per kWh.
+Public rapid charging typically costs many times the off-peak home rate.

 You do not need to be a British Gas electricity customer to have a Hive EV charger installed.
 However, Power+ is only available to customers on a compatible British Gas electricity tariff with a smart meter in credit mode.

-TariffSense aligns charging to your energy tariff’s off-peak window and is compatible with most standard UK EV tariffs including British Gas EV Tariff and Octopus Go.
-For dynamic tariffs like Octopus Agile — where cheapest slots shift every 30 minutes — TariffSense’s schedule-based approach does not automatically optimise in real time.
+The charger’s tariff scheduling aligns charging to your energy tariff’s off-peak window and works with standard fixed-window UK EV tariffs such as British Gas’s EV tariffs and Octopus Go.
+For dynamic tariffs like Octopus Agile, where the cheapest slots shift every 30 minutes, the schedule-based approach does not automatically optimise in real time.

 Solar Charging